bgord/knowledge/README.md

 - Restore a version of a file from given hash
 - Change the location after a repo name change
 - Programatically get current branch
-- Quit if there're some uncommited git changes
+- Check if there're some uncommited git changes
+- Check if branch is in sync with it's origin

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?